 But if we never present them with real food and only offer options that can be found in a fast food restaurant and on dastardly children’s menus, we sell them short.
-As many commenters shared in my post about first grade snack foods, when kids are offered wholesome foods with no other competition on the plate, they quite often choose to taste and ultimately enjoy the healthful choices.
+When kids are offered wholesome foods with no other competition on the plate, they quite often choose to taste and ultimately enjoy the healthful choices.

 Common advice for parents of young children is to get them in the kitchen helping with food preparation.
 It’s said, accurately so, that when a child is invested in the food – when he or she has a chance to grow, purchase, or prepare the meal – they’re more likely to taste, eat, and enjoy the final product.

 Although we can’t get all the kids into the cafeteria kitchen, I think a similar end could be attained by getting kids engaged with their food in general.
 Kids should take a critical look at the school lunch menu, and this could be done as early as first grade (why not kindergarten too?).